Commercial Vehicle DUI in California – Vehicle Code 23152(d)

 Commercial vehicle drivers face two special hazards under DUI laws.
 The first hazard has to do with California's DUI laws lowering the legal blood alcohol limit.

-Drivers of commercial vehicles may suffer a DUI conviction under circumstances where they would not have suffered conviction if driving a non-commercial vehicle.
+Drivers of commercial vehicles may suffer a DUI conviction under circumstances where they would not have suffered a conviction if driving a non-commercial vehicle.

 The second hazard has to do with the effect of a DUI conviction on a driver's commercial license.